sarahlehman/smalltownkitten/content/post/another-water-war-update.md

     "title": "Another Water War \"Update\"",
     "author": "Sarah",
     "date": "2021-01-22T18:43:39.784787907-05:00",
-    "summary": "Not relevant",
+    "summary": "Not important",
     "tags": [
         "waterdeliverysaga"
     ]
 }
-You have been forewarned that this post contains no relevant information.
+You have been forewarned that this post contains no important information.
 (Maybe I should just begin every post with that statement?)
 Seriously if this were a book, the content of this post would definitely not qualify as a chapter.
 There is truly nothing that furthers the plot